Written by ACHS Dean of Business Dr. Susan Marcus

 Some closing thoughts

 Graduate school is often the path to career advancement.
 In some organizations, the acquisition of such a credential leads to an automatic raise and/or promotion, and tuition assistance might even be available.
 If you currently work in an organization be sure to inquire!
 There are also scholarships through various corporations and service groups.
-Our Admissions team can help identify some possibilities, including our own $10,000 ACHS MBA Changemakers Scholarship.
+Our Admissions team can help identify some possibilities.
 Please contact me with questions at email@example.com.
 I’d love to hear from you!

 If you’re ready to apply to an online MBA program with ACHS, you can start your application here.
 If you’re interested in starting out with a single business course, start your single course application here.